 Admission to the Bachelor of Education program at the Faculty of Education at Western

-You may take one of two routes of entry to the Bachelor of Education program at the Faculty of Education at Western Universty.
+You may take one of two routes of entry to the Bachelor of Education program at the Faculty of Education at Western University.

 1. Traditional Application

-- Apply to the Faculty of Education during the fall term of the fourth year of the Honors Bachelor of Music in Music Education degree.
+- Apply to the Faculty of Education during the fall term of the fourth year of the Honours Bachelor of Music in Music Education degree.